MicrosoftDocs/connected-spaces/articles/certificate-expiration.md

 ## Find certificate expiration dates

-To identify when your Connected Spaces Preview certificates expire, you need to collect data from two different places: Key Vault and App Registrations.
+To identify when your Connected Spaces Preview certificates expire, you need to collect data from two different places: Key Vault and App registrations.

 ### Key Vault